 Majors and Minor

-Students matriculating Fall 2025 or later will choose from 3 different majors in biological sciences: a B.S. in Molecular and Cellular Biology, a B.S. in Integrative Biology, or a B.A. in Biological Sciences.
-The department also offers a minor in Biological Sciences.
+Students matriculating Fall 2025 or later will choose from 3 different majors in biological sciences:

-Additional Degree Options
+Additional Options

-It is strongly recommended that all students take one year of calculus or calculus/statistics, and one year of physics.
-Students are encouraged to work with their major advisers to choose upper-level courses appropriate to their chosen majors.
+Coursework: It is strongly recommended that all students take one year of calculus or calculus/statistics, and one year of physics.
+Students are encouraged to work with their major advisers to choose upper-level courses appropriate to their chosen major.
 Courses numbered below 1500 do not count toward the major or minor.
 Either BSCI 3229 or BSCI 3270, but not both, may count toward a major or minor.

-Requirements for the Molecular and Cellular Biology (MCB) B.S. degree
+B.S. in Molecular and Cellular Biology (MCB)

 General requirements: